aspnetzero/documents/docs/en/Developing-Step-By-Step-Angular-Creating-PhoneBook-Component.md

 to easily localize texts. **\[@routerTransition\]** attribute is required for page transition animation.

-Now, we can return back to
-**main-routing.module.ts** and add import statement for the newly created PhoneBookComponent class:

 Now we should create a **phonebook.module.ts** and **phonebook-routing.module.ts**  view in the same phonebook folder:

 *phonebook-routing.module.ts*